Zilliqa/zilwrap-sdk/README.md

 ### `checkAllowance(holder: string, approvedSpender?: string): string`

 Retrieves the allowable tokens available for a list of approved spender or a particular approved spender.
-Refer to the ZRC2 contract section for more details about the allowable mechanism.

 **Parameters**
 - `holder`: `string` - The token holder address in either bech32/checksum/base16 format.